Tag: knowledge

 Psalm 72; Isaiah 60:1–6; Micah 5:1–6; Matthew 2:1–12

 Matthew is making a not-so-subtle point.
-The leadership of foreign peoples, who probably did not worship or God, came to Jesus, calling him king.
+The leadership of foreign peoples, who probably did not or honor God, came to , calling him king.
 The equivalent leaders of the Jews—Herod and the priests—appeared completely clueless that a king was born.
 Those who “should” have been first to proclaim God’s anointed one had to be told by unbelievers.

 1. What do you think the Magi thought when they met with Herod and the priests?